zdaiot/AI-Competition-HuaWei/readme.md

 ### TODO Tricks

-- Save the optimal model using loss on the validation set
+- Save the optimal model using loss on the validation set（Not work, only 0.972）
 - Use more data augmentation, see [here](https://github.com/clovaai/CutMix-PyTorch/blob/e54b8387ad6f63d2b9cb2c1f9dc332aad2d185e1/train.py#L132).
+(Use Resize, RandomHorizontalFlip, ToTensor, jittering, lighting, Normalize.
+And use cutmix 0.967)
 - Change the weight normalization mode of class balance